OEA Community Network

 Please note that this page contains third-party information and links to external websites, which are displayed for general information sharing purposes only.
 Despite any contrary representations in the Terms of Use, the Government of Nova Scotia does not endorse and is not responsible for the accuracy of this content.

-• 2024-25 Community Network Grant Open for Applications
+• 2024-25 Community Network Grant

-The Office of Equity and Anti-Racism is pleased to announce the 2024-25 offering of the Community Network Grant.
 As part of the Equity and Anti-Racism Strategy, funding is available for community-based organizations who support underrepresented and underserved communities to undertake projects that align with the goals of the strategy to address systemic hate, inequity, and racism.
+Through the Community Network Grant program, Community-based organizations can apply for funding of up to $40,000 per project.

 • Survey on employee's perspectives and experiences of psychological safety in the workplace